 Workout For Your Muscles

-However, we also need to balance and stabilize ourselves as we’re moving.
+However, we also need to balance and stabilize ourselves as we move.
 In this regard, our back muscles and abdominals come in to save the day.
 The back muscles on both sides of the spine and the abdominal six-pack all work to control the trunk area while you’re snowshoeing.

 Without a doubt, snowshoeing helps people keep fit and burn calories.
-For those concerned about weight management, snowshoeing burns more calories than walking at the same pace and duration.
+Snowshoeing burns more calories than walking at the same pace and duration for those concerned about weight management.
 The weight of snowshoes and winter clothing, combined with resistance against the snow, results in more exertion.
 Thus, it leads to more calories burned.

-However, keep in mind that no matter what the research or studies report, the calories burned depend on many variables.
-A person’s weight and the gear they’re carrying, the pace they are moving, their metabolism rate, and the amount of exertion expended on the outing will all impact calories burned.
+However, keep in mind that the calories you burn depend on many variables, no matter what the research or studies report.
+For example, a person’s weight and the gear they’re carrying, the pace they are moving, their metabolism rate, and the amount of exertion expended on the outing will all impact calories burned.
 Furthermore, the depth, density, and weight of the snow, terrain, outdoor temperature, wind speed, and elevation play a part in calories burned.

 How To Determine Calorie Approximation

 As a starting point, Health Research Funding provides charts of calories burned while snowshoeing, categorized by body weight and time.
 Similar to the statistics listed above, they point out that snowshoeing burns about 45% more calories than walking or running at the same speed.
-But again, for the full health benefits of calories burned while snowshoeing, it depends on the other factors mentioned.
+But again, the full health benefits of calories burned while snowshoeing depend on the other factors mentioned.
 For further clarification, though, they state that “All calorie calculations are based on a mid-intensity workout and normal speed.”

-Unique to their calculator is that it provides estimated calories burned for an extraordinary list of physical activities, including snowshoeing and shoveling snow by hand.
-And in warmer seasons, you can even find rates for mowing the lawn with a power mower, raking your lawn, and gardening.
+Unique to their calculator is that it provides estimated calories burned for an impressive list of physical activities, including snowshoeing and shoveling snow by hand.
+And in warmer seasons, you can even find rates for mowing the lawn with a power mower, raking your yard, and gardening.

-For someone with an injury or joint concerns, snowshoeing is an excellent low-impact winter activity.
+Snowshoeing is an excellent low-impact winter activity for someone with an injury or joint concerns.
 Unlike hiking on hard ground, the snow provides a soft buffer for joints when out on the trail.
-Snowshoeing also provides less pressure on your joints overall, especially when compared to other winter activities such as skiing and snowboarding.
+Snowshoeing also provides less pressure on your joints overall, especially compared to other winter activities such as skiing and snowboarding.
 Thus, your knees, ankles, and hips will thank you for feeling less strained.

 Please remember, though, that injury varies.
 Even though the activity is low-impact, it may not fit your specific injury, and you should always talk to your doctor beforehand.